meilisearch/documentation/learn/security/tenant_tokens.md

 ## Generating tenant tokens without a Meilisearch SDK

-Though [Meilisearch recommends using an official SDK](#generating-tenant-tokens-with-an-sdk), this is not a requirement.
-Since tenant tokens follow the [JWT standard](https://jwt.io), you can use a number of [compatible third-party helper libraries](https://jwt.io/libraries).
+Though Meilisearch recommends [using an official SDK to generate tenant tokens](#generating-tenant-tokens-with-an-sdk), this is not a requirement.
+Since tenant tokens follow the [JWT standard](https://jwt.io), you can use a number of [compatible third-party libraries](https://jwt.io/libraries).
 You may also skip all assistance and generate a token from scratch.

 The full process requires you to [create a token header](#step-1-creating-a-token-header), [prepare a data payload](#step-2-preparing-the-token-payload) with at least one set of search rules, and then [sign the token](#step-3-signing-a-token) with an API key.

-If you are already familiar with the creation of JWTs and only want to know about the specific requirements of a tenant token payload, take a look at this guide's [token payload reference](#tenant-token-payload-reference).
+If you are already familiar with the creation of JWTs and only want to know about the specific requirements of a tenant token payload, skip this section and take a look at the [token payload reference](#tenant-token-payload-reference).

 ::: note
 The following examples use JavaScript for the sake of simplicity, but Meilisearch should be compatible with the majority of modern stacks and languages.